 --output_layer=final_result if you're using label_image.

-Here's an example of how to build and run the label_image example with your retrained graphs:
+Here's an example of how to run the label_image example with your retrained graphs:

 You should see a list of flower labels, in most cases with daisy on top